 Berkeys Plumbing, Heating and Air Conditioning says a clear trend is developing, as North Texas homeowners turn increasingly to tankless water heaters to save on utility bills and comply with tougher local energy standards.

-Southlake, TX – May 21, 2008 – North Texas homeowners are installing tankless water heaters at a much faster pace than ever this year, says master plumber Bill Stevens.
+Southlake, TX – May 21, 2008 – North Texas homeowners are installing tankless water heaters at a much faster pace than ever this year, says master plumber Jamie Wooldridge.
 Saving on energy bills is a factor, aided by more stringent energy standards being developed by municipal governments.

 Richardson tops the list for cities where people originate Google searches for tankless water heaters.

-Stevens says tankless water heaters have become a top seller at his company, and will surpass sales of conventional tank-type water heaters for the first time this year.
-“We expect this trend to accelerate as more municipalities evolve their energy policies,” Stevens said.
+Wooldridge says tankless water heaters have become a top seller at his company, and will surpass sales of conventional tank-type water heaters for the first time this year.
+“We expect this trend to accelerate as more municipalities evolve their energy policies,” Wooldridge said.

 Top 10 results for the term “tankless” include: